richabathija94/TableauDashboards/README.md

 Use Case: Prepare visualization to find out how the unemployment is changing through the years aggregated on the basis of month of the year and age group.
 Also add a gender filter to separate on the basis of male vs female.
 ### Files: Located in folder 3
 ## Dataset 4: Maps, Joins and Scatterplots
+Use Case: Create a pictorial view of the trend of profit margins of Amazing Mart Store across each state in Europe along the years pertaining to each customer.
+Add the functionality of years as filters.
+### Files: Located in folder 4
+## Dataset 5: Joining and Blending Data; Dual Axis Charts
+Use Case: